dinakaranonline/blog/_posts/2019-03-23-missing-empathy-while-designing-apps-feat-GooglePay.md

 ![Screenshot_2019-03-23-08-58-56-595_com.google.android.gms.png]({{site.baseurl}}/assets/images/Screenshot_2019-03-23-08-58-56-595_com.google.android.gms.png)

-What the app informs is that transactions may take 3 days to be processed.
+What the app informs is that the transactions may take 7 days to be processed.
 How would such a design make sense when making payments, especially during offline transactions at a local Kirana shop.

 > In cases where the app takes 3 days for a transaction to process, was this important message displayed when the user is making a transaction in the first place?